SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/02-Data-Types.md

 [stream language="RO" videoId="486855395/6827c0da76"  /]
 [/video-vimeo]

-In JavaScript data types are dynamic
+In JavaScript data types are dynamic.

 A single variable can be used to hold different data types: